Viking Medallions and Pendants

 Ullr

 #5146; Ullr is the God of skiing, archery and the hunt.
 Fair to look upon, he is so skilled in these things that none can match him.
-The medallion is bit more than an inch in diameter, and is $35 in silver, $15 in bronze.
+The medallion is bit more than an inch in diameter.
+Silver

 Click here for an